Cadaqués, Things to Do in Costa Brava Seaside Town

 Taste the Catalan food

-Restaurants and bars line up along the promenade.
-They offer some of the local specialties using unusual combinations of products from the sea and the land.
-I ordered a three-course dinner in the Restaurant L’Hostal.
-My starter was Tuna Salad and Codfish.
-The fish was so fresh, and the sauce was undefinable but delicious!
-The price for such a menu is below 20 Euro.
+Restaurants and bars can be found along the promenade, offering a variety of local specialties that combine unique ingredients from the sea and land.
+I decided to have a three-course dinner at Restaurant L’Hosta.
+For my starter, I chose Tuna Salad and Codfish.
+The fish tasted incredibly fresh, and the sauce had a delightful and indescribable flavor.
+Surprisingly, the price for such a menu was below 20 Euros.

 Get to know Dali’s World

-It was Salvador Dalí who gave Cadaqués international fame.
-He spent quite a long time in Cadaqués during his childhood.
-Dali liked the place so much that later he had his own home in the neighbouring village Port Lligat.
-His former home is today’s House-Museum Salvador Dali.
+Salvador Dalí brought international fame to Cadaqués.
+He spent most of his childhood in Cadaqués and loved it so much that he later had his own home in the nearby village of Port Lligat.
+Today, his former home is the House-Museum Salvador Dalí.
 There is even a sculpture of him on the beach.
-In my opinion, it doesn’t fit the surrounding scene nicely, but it reflects his strong influence on the town.
+However, I don’t think the sculpture blends in with the surroundings, but it shows his influence on the town.

 Join the cultural events in Cadaqués